RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Experimental Setup and Configuration

 The advantage term is normalized as \(\hat{A}_i = \frac{A_i - \text{mean}(A)}{\text{std}(A)}\).

-\item \textbf{Token-wise KL Reward.} This reward encourages each token's distribution under \(\pi_\theta\) to align with human-like outputs while diverging from watermark-induced patterns.
-The KL divergence is estimated via the following unbiased estimator:
+\item \textbf{Token-wise KL Reward.} This reward encourages each token’s distribution under $\pi_\theta$ to align with the human-like reference while diverging from watermark-induced patterns.
+The token-wise KL term is estimated using the standard PPO-style estimator~\citep{schulman2020kl}:

-where \(P_{*}\) is either the human-like or watermark distribution.
-In practice, we approximate \(P_{wm}\) using a reference model conditioned on simple paraphrasing prompts applied to the original watermarked response, i.e., \(\pi_{\mathrm{ref}}(o_{i,t} \mid ins, wr, o_{i,<t})\).
-During training, we use the \textit{same} instruction prompt employed by \textit{Base method}. \end{itemize}
+where $* \in \{h, wm\}$ specifies whether the reference distribution corresponds to the human-like distribution $P_h$ or the watermark-induced distribution $P_{wm}$.
+In practice, we approximate $P_{wm}$ by passing the watermarked instance $wr$ through the reference model $\pi_{\mathrm{ref}}$ with a simple paraphrasing prompt, and we approximate $P_h$ by querying the same reference model with the original question $q$.
+During training, we use the \emph{same} instruction prompt as the \emph{Base method} to ensure consistency with prior watermarking setups.